 potentially are without internet connectivity at home.
 Identify your total number of high

 school students x Percentage of Free and Reduced Price Lunch (FRPL) x 15 percent.

 This will provide you with a good estimate of the number of students in your organization that currently do not have internet access at home.
 Student/Parent surveys are also a helpful mechanism to validate this information.

-The 1Million Project Foundation will work with each school to determine what devices are needed and inventory available at the time the school places their device order.
-We anticipate being able to offer a selection of tablets, hotspots, and smartphones.
-This program does not support BYOD (bring your own device) and the free service is not transferrable to non-1Million Project devices.
+Each program year the type of device (smartphone, tablet, hotspot) varies.
+The 1Million Project Foundation will work with each district to determine what devices are needed and inventory available.
+This program does not support BYOD (bring your own device) and the free service is non-transferrable to non-1Million Project devices.

 The 1Million Project provides 10 GB of complimentary high-speed* LTE service per month,

 which, based on the 1Million Project Foundation's experience and existing research, should enable a student to complete homework assignments.
 Once the 10 GB allotment is consumed, students

 continue to receive unlimited mobile Internet access at 2G levels.